HPT UK A4C

 PTH = EDTA

-If your PTH is not tested in an EDTA vial, or will not go directly to the lab for testing, please show your doctor this section and ask them to specify EDTA on the blood request form.
+If PTH is not tested from a full EDTA vial, and will not go directly to the lab for testing, show your doctor this section and ask them to specify EDTA on the blood request form.
+Be aware that prescribed medications including estrogen therapy, steroids, PPIs, bisphosphonates, and biotin can affect calcium and PTH results as can hypomagnesemia, and malabsorption.

 A systematic review by the IFCC (International Federation of Clinical Chemistry and Laboratory Medicine) Scientific Division Working Group on PTH: